withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 Convert any instances of `{children}` to an Astro `<slot />`.
 Astro does not need to receive `{children}` as a function prop and will automatically render child content in a `<slot />`.

-Similarly, some React components may pass multiple sets of children like so:
+React components that pass multiple sets of children can be migrated to an Astro component using [named slots](https://docs.astro.build/en/core-concepts/astro-components/#named-slots):

 ```jsx title="pageheader.jsx"
 export const PageHeader = ({navItems, children}) => {